Dominik1123/let-me-write-that-down-for-you/README.md

 used.
 The first name of the sender is used as `who_paid`.
 In order to use another name for specific persons, just fill in `config.json -> "telegram.aliases"` which is a mapping of the form `first_name: alias`.
 If `how_much` is a negative number then
 `for_whom` and `who_paid` are exchanged (this works only with a single person, since it is used in place of `who_paid`).
+If `config.json -> "telegram.default_for_whom"` is filled in, then `for_whom` can be omitted and it will be filled with the value from the configuration (see below for details).

 With `/undo` you can delete the most recently added record from the table.
 Previous records can't be deleted that way, `/undo` is only valid if it follows `/new` (not another `/undo`).